 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

 Longest visit request not (yet) accepted by the State >

 Received Sub-Committee visit

-At an international level, the Philippines made commitments to: foster cooperation with states to make the Council more efficient; bridge national, regional, and international human rights goals and standards; be sensitive to challenges that impact on human rights; support the right to development; actively engage with the Treaty Bodies, Special Procedures, and the UPR; and work closely with OHCHR on initiatives in areas such as trafficking and human rights education and training.
+At an international level, the Philippines made commitments to: foster cooperation with states to make the Council more efficient; bridge national, regional, and international human rights goals and standards; enhance the domestic implementation of all human rights treaty obligations and programmes; be a voice for vulnerable groups, including migrants, women and children; be sensitive to challenges that impact on human rights; support the right to development; actively engage with the Treaty Bodies, Special Procedures, and the UPR; continuing to support the important work of national human rights institutions; and work closely with OHCHR on initiatives in areas such as trafficking and human rights education and training.

 Domestically, the Philippines pledged to: implement all human rights treaty obligations, realise the UN Millennium Development Goals, support policies that address the concerns of migrants and children, and support the work of NHRIs.

-An analysis of steps taken by the Philippines in fulfilment of its international pledges shows that it has facilitated only 8 of 25 Special Procedures visit requests, and has responded to around 42% of all communications.
-Regarding engagement with the Treaty Bodies, the Philippines is Party to seven core conventions, but four of its periodic reports under those treaties were submitted late (CRPD) or are overdue (ICCPR, CERD, and CRC).
+An analysis of steps taken by the Philippines in fulfilment of its international pledges shows that it has facilitated only 24% Special Procedures visit requests, and has responded to around 46% of all communications.
+Regarding engagement with the Treaty Bodies, the Philippines is Party to seven core conventions, two of its periodic reports under those treaties were submitted late (CRPD and CRC) and two are overdue (ICCPR and CERD).